sverweij/dependency-cruiser/doc/rules-reference.md

  npm-peer        | it's a module in package.json's `peerDependencies` - note: deprecated in npm 3 | "thing-i-am-a-plugin-for"
  npm-no-pkg      | it's an npm module - but it's nowhere in your package.json | "forgetmenot" npm-unknown     | it's an npm module - but there is no (parseable/ valid) package.json in your package |
- core            | it's a core module                                | "fs" unknown         | it's unknown what kind of dependency type this is - probably because the module could not be resolved in the first place | "loodash" undetermined    | the dependency fell through all detection holes.
+ deprecated      | it's an npm module, but the version you're using or the module itself is officially deprecated                                | "some-deprecated-package" core            | it's a core module                                | "fs" unknown         | it's unknown what kind of dependency type this is - probably because the module could not be resolved in the first place | "loodash" undetermined    | the dependency fell through all detection holes.
 This could happen with amd dependencies - which have a whole jurasic park of ways to define where to resolve modules to | "veloci!./raptor"